lnsayer/my-website/_posts/titanic_machine_learning_project.md

 - Ticket shows their ticket code
 - Fare in dollars
 - Cabin, with deck classification
-- Embarked gives their port of departure: S: Southampton, C: Cherbourg, Q: Queenstown
+- Embarked gives their port of embarkation: S: Southampton, C: Cherbourg, Q: Queenstown

 Let's look at the data types and what we are missing: